Zarhad-01/clima-view/README.md

 Clima-View is a weather application that exemplifies the integration of reactive programming with real-time API data, showcasing front-end development techniques.

-Leveraging modern React hooks, Clima-View maintains nimble state management and optimizes performance with minimal re-renders.
+Leveraging modern React hooks, Clima-View maintains nimble state management and optimises performance with minimal re-renders.
 Here's a snapshot of the React features in action:
-- `useState`: Effortlessly tracks component states across renders.
+- `useState`: Tracks component states across renders.
-- `useCallback`: Ensures efficiency by memorizing callback functions.
+- `useCallback`: Ensures efficiency by memorising callback functions.
 - `useMemo`: Astutely computes and caches expensive operations.

 ## How It Works